Friday, 21 January 2022

 https://www.retrogamestrove.com/game-15-king-tuts-tomb/

-I've also been contacted by a number of people wanting to play this game from my faculty site, so I have decided to upload his games so these people can access them, at least for a month or so.
+I've also been contacted by a number of people wanting to play this game from my faculty site, so I have decided to upload his games to the Internet Archive so these people can access them, at least for an indefinite time.
 If anyone out there knows anything about the copyright status of these games, please contact me.

 I have already ported the following games by Hassett: